 In GSI's exchange-based market-making activities, GSI is obligated by stock exchange rules to maintain an orderly market, including by purchasing securities in a declining market.
-In markets where asset values are declining and in volatile markets, this results in losses and an increased need for liquidity and counterparties in connection with client execution businesses.
-When the value of the assets posted as collateral declines or the credit ratings of the party posting collateral decline, the party posting the collateral may need to provide additional collateral or, if possible, reduce its trading position.
-An example of such a situation is a margin call in connection with a brokerage account.
+In markets where asset values are declining and in volatile markets, this results in losses and an increased need for liquidity.

+Collateral is posted to support obligations of GSI and received to support the obligations of clients and counterparties in connection with client execution businesses.
+When the value of the assets posted as collateral or the credit ratings of the party posting collateral decline, the party posting the collateral may need to provide additional collateral or, if possible, reduce its trading position.
+An example of such a situation is a "margin call" in connection with a brokerage account.
 Therefore, declines in the value of asset classes used as collateral mean that either the cost of funding positions is increased or the size of positions is decreased.
 If GSI is the party providing collateral, this can increase costs and reduce profitability and if GSI is the party receiving collateral, this can also reduce profitability by reducing the level of business done with clients and counterparties.
-In addition, volatile or less liquid markets increase the difficulty of valuing assets which can lead to costly and time-consuming disputes over asset values and the level of required collateral, as well as increased credit risk to the recipient of the collateral due to delays in receiving adequate collateral.
-In cases where GSI forecloses on collateral, sudden declines in the value or liquidity of such collateral may, despite credit monitoring, over-collateralisation, the ability to call for additional collateral or the ability to force repayment of the underlying obligation, result in significant losses to GSI, especially where there is a single type of collateral supporting the obligation.
+In addition, volatile or less liquid markets increase the difficulty of valuing assets which can lead to costly and timeconsuming disputes over asset values and the level of required collateral, as well as increased credit risk to the recipient of the collateral due to delays in receiving adequate collateral.
+In cases where GSI forecloses on collateral, sudden declines in the value or liquidity of the collateral may, despite credit monitoring, overcollateralisation, the ability to call for additional collateral or the ability to force repayment of the underlying obligation, result in significant losses to GSI, especially where there is a single type of collateral supporting the obligation.
 In addition, GSI may be subject to claims that the foreclosure was not permitted under the legal documents, was conducted in an improper manner or caused a client or counterparty to go out of business.